T

 Insider tips

-• Book accommodations and popular tours in advance, especially during peak seasons.
+• Book accommodations and popular tours in advance, particularly during peak travel seasons.

 Packing highlights